dgxo/dgxo.github.io/docs/index.md

     print(5+5* 6 ^2)
     ```
 - Put a space after each comma in tables and function calls.
+    - Don't include spaces between the brackets and elements of a table.
     <p class="style-good">Good:</p>
     ```lua
     local friends = {"bob", "amy", "joe"}